opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-strings.md

 ## uppercase_string

-The `uppercase_string` processor converts a key to uppercase.
+The `uppercase_string` processor converts the value (a string) of a key from its current case to uppercase.

 ### Configuration